 All students hoping to be admitted to a Catholic high school in the Archdiocese of New York must take the TACHS.
 The TACHS covers similar material to the HSPT, but it is generally more straightforward.
 It gives more time per question than the HSPT.
 The HSPT has stand alone vocabulary, logic, analogies, synonym/antonyms, and spelling questions.
 The main difference from the HSPT is that TACHS doesn’t have these, but it has a unique abilities section that tests spatial skills.

-Another common combination of preparation is HSPT and TACHS for students that have decided they want to go to a Catholic high school.
+Another common combination of group tutoring is HSPT and TACHS for students that have decided they want to go to a Catholic high school.
 For this, we primarily teach for HSPT and the unique TACHS abilities.
 Most of the sections are similar on the TACHS and HSPT.
 Students will take multiple HSPT and TACHS practice tests over the course of 10 months.

-All students preparing with us take an initial practice exam in order to identify the best course of action, establish a baseline to compare to future exams, and potentially schedule similar students with similar goals in groups.
+All students learning with us take an initial practice exam in order to identify the best course of action, establish a baseline to compare to future exams, and potentially schedule similar students with similar goals in groups.
 The first practice test to begin for the fall exams is usually offered in December or January of 7th grade.
 Some ambitious students opt to start in 5th or 6th grade.
-Preparing over the school year will reinforce the material to better incorporate it into their long term thinking and increase their grades, which are also important for high school entrance.
+Starting over the school year will reinforce the material to better incorporate it into their long term thinking and increase their grades, which are also important for high school entrance prep.

-Whichever tests you decide, group or individual preparation is designed around what each student needs in order to maximize their results, learn as much as possible, and hopefully have fun.
+Whichever tests you decide, group or individual education is designed around what each student needs in order to maximize their results, learn as much as possible, and hopefully have fun.
 Tutors can help teach your student for any combination of exams, including the SSAT and ISEE.
 Contact me for more info or to sign up for a practice exam offered at any of the dates on that page.